Understanding Recordable & Rewritable DVD

 Disc Size, Configuration and Capacity

-What are the physical sizes of CD-R and CD-RW discs?
+What are the physical sizes of writable DVD discs?

 What configurations of writable DVD discs are available?